 As new solutions are made available, marketers are incorporating technology into their creative processes.
-Platforms like Shutterstock Custom help marketers create on-brand visual content, while digital asset management platforms, such as Webdam, simplify how your team manages the content you create.
+Platforms like Shutterstock Custom help marketers create on-brand visual content, while digital asset management platforms simplify how your team manages the content you create.

 These and other platforms can improve how you source, create, promote, and manage content in 2018.
 According to the 2018 B2C Content Marketing Benchmarks, Budgets, and Trends report, content and how brands use their content will be even more important in the new year.

 Ensure that your brand is creating and utilizing content in the most effective way possible.
-Join us on Thursday, December 14 for our “scaling custom content production and management” webinar where we’ll co-present with our friends at Webdam practical tips on how to implement better content creation and organizational processes to hit the ground running in 2018.
+Join us on Thursday, December 14 for our “scaling custom content production and management” webinar where we’ll present practical tips on how to implement better content creation and organizational processes to hit the ground running in 2018.